Affordable Colleges

 Attending any of these nine colleges will give you an impressive education at a low cost.
 With financial aid, your final price could be even lower!

 Just picture it.
-With acceptance and enrollment, four years from now, with a degree in hand, you’ll be off to bigger and better things in your future!
+With acceptance and enrollment, four years from now, with a degree, you’ll be off to bigger and better things in your future!